sharetribe/flex-docs/src/docs/howto-search/manage-search-schemas-with-flex-cli/index.md

 updated: 2023-10-24
 category: how-to-search
 ingress:
-  This tutorial shows you how to manage extended data search schemas with Sharetribe CLI.
+  This guide shows you how to manage extended data search schemas with Sharetribe CLI.
 With search schemas in place, you can use custom extended data fields as filters in your queries.
 skills: basic command line, text editing
 published: true